 What are the potential roadblocks?

 The Belt and Road Initiative has also stoked opposition.
 For some countries that take on large amounts of debt to fund infrastructure upgrades, BRI money is seen as a potential poisoned chalice.
-BRI projects are built using low-interest loans as opposed to aid grants.
+China views BRI projects as a commercial endeavor [PDF], with loans close to a market interest rate that it expects to be fully repaid.
 Some BRI investments have involved opaque bidding processes and required the use of Chinese firms.
 As a result, contractors have inflated costs, leading to canceled projects and political backlash.

 How has the United States responded to China-led regional integration?

 The United States has shared other countries' concerns about China’s intentions.
 Since the Obama administration’s Pivot to Asia, the United States has spent billions of dollars and flexed diplomatic muscle to build infrastructure and foster cooperation between low-income countries.
 President Donald Trump passed the BUILD act, which consolidated Overseas Private Investment Corporation (OPIC), a U.S. government agency for development finance, with components of the U.S. Agency for International Development (USAID) into a separate agency (the Development Finance Corporation) with a $60 billion investment portfolio.